danielharrell/does_music_move/does_music_move.md

 world from a dream, in which nothing we experience really happens.

 And one measure of this problem's importance, as well as one solution to it in effect, is found in how we talk when *explaining* the world we experience.
 For then we talk as if our inhabitance of the world is indeed a dream, of a kind there is no waking up from.
 Or to put this Cartesian legacy of scientific discourse a different way: the terms in which we explain the world, as a matter of observation, are not the terms in which we encounter the world, as a matter of inhabitance---and in many cases could *never* be the terms of such an encounter, such as in quantum mechanics.
 Yet we take this discrepancy as a sign that the world has indeed been explained rather than erased.
 This is why we look for an explanation of our encounter with music, not in Beethoven's *Eroica*, but rather in the physicist's account of wave phenomena, or the neuroscientist's account of brain patterns, or the biologist's account of evolutionary adaptations, or even the Nietzschean's account of a sickness in the soul.
-We credit these accounts as attempts to explain our encounter with music, despite the fact we could never encounter music as music in such terms.
-So why the credit?
-Because we find nothing self-justifying in the encounter itself: it may well be only a dream.
+Despite the fact we could never encounter music as music in such terms, we credit these accounts as attempts to explain that encounter.
+And why?
+Because we find nothing self-justifying in the encounter itself: it might well be only a dream.
 And to solve this problem, we explain the dream away.
 That is, we explain the encounter by avoiding any appeal to the sense the encounter makes only from a place of inhabitance---and often by challenging that sense.

 #### Conclusion

+[Back to Contents] [contents]

 There is, however, a different solution to the problem.
-And I wish to conclude my lecture by presenting this solution in brief.
+And I conclude my lecture by presenting this solution in brief.
 We might call it Heideggerian to distinguish it from the Cartesian solution just mentioned.
 In this